 I’ve been wanting to make plant tinctures.
 Here is my chance.
 This would be perfect to do that too!
 Just think the plunger works great to strain the liquid from the leaves.

-- Warm the water and then pour it in the coffee press.
+- Boil the water and then pour it in the coffee press.

 - Allow the coffee to brew for 2-3 minutes.